 To support their opinions, expert witnesses must possess specialized or scientific expertise.
 Experts often claim that their years of expertise are the foundation for their conclusions.
 In contrast, if you are dealing with a scientific or medical opinion, an objection can be brought up if they don't have any peer reviews or research publications to back up their claim.
 When engaging the expert witness, you should find out what kind of research they consulted or based on their conclusions, as well as if other experts in the field follow their procedures

 Generally speaking, an expert opinion is presented in three parts.
 The expert first takes the time to write a report that details their findings and the process they used to get at them.
 The expert testifies about their views during the deposition and is cross-examined by the opposing counsel.
 Thirdly, you have when the expert gives a trial testimony before a judge or jury.

-Expert witnesses sometimes testify in several instances, and it’s possible for the expert witnesses don’t recall all they said in their reports or depositions.
+Expert witnesses sometimes testify in several instances, and it's possible that the expert witnesses don't recall all they said in their reports or depositions.
 It might lead to contradictions that the other side could utilize to cast doubt on the expertise of your expert.
-Because of this, your expert must maintain a similar demeanor throughout report-writing, deposition, and trial testimony processes.
+Because of this, your expert must maintain a similar demeanor throughout the report-writing, deposition, and trial testimony processes.

 For their judgments to be taken seriously, expert witnesses must persuade the audience.
 With looks comes credibility.
 When testifying in Court or during a deposition, experts should be appropriately and professionally attired.
 Speaking confidently and paying attention while giving their testimony are two qualities that experts should possess.
 Being trustworthy also entails that a person won't choose to disregard information that isn't for the client's benefit.
 When discussing credibility, reputation is essential.
 Thus experts should refrain from expressing unfounded comments that can jeopardize their credibility.